Marigold - Crackerjack Mix Flower seeds

 White/Purple/Yellow/Orange/Red

-Wildflowers - Annual Cut Flower Scatter Garden Seed Mix
+ΒWildflowers - Annual Cut Flower Scatter Garden Seed Mix

-From $499 USD
+From $499 USDUnit price /UnavailableDescription

-Includes a mix of 25 popular annual flower varieties that will produce a beautiful assortment of flowers suitable for cutting.
-The mix includes many of the flowers found in floral stores.
-This annual flower mix will blossom all-year-long creating a bountiful source of flowers.
+Includes a mix of 25 popular annual flower varieties that will produce a beautiful assortmentΒ of flowers suitable for cutting.
+The mix includes many of the flowers foundΒ in floral stores.
+This annual flower mix will blossom all-year-longΒ creating a bountifulΒ source of flowers.Β Scatter this mix of seeds in your garden for the most beautiful assortment of flowers you've ever seen.

-- Seeding: You will want to have good seed to soil contact, broadcasting by hand is a good approach on small plot, may want to mix with an inert carrier, sand or other.
+- Seeding: Β You will want to have good seed to soil contact, broadcasting by hand is a good approach on small plot, may want to mix with an inert carrier, sand or other.
 Raking in and covering with soil 2-3 times seed thickness.

-- Watering: During establishment for the first month, can be from rain in spring or supplement with irrigation.
+- Watering:Β During establishment for the first month, can be from rain in spring or supplement with irrigation.

-- Timing: The best time to plant is in spring to early summer and even again in late fall.
+- Timing: The best time to plant isΒ in spring to early summer and even again in late fall.

 COMMON NAME